ahmadfajar/vue-mdbootstrap/README.md

 Now, everything is registered and you are ready to go.
 Please note, the provided CSS only handles component styling.
 You still need **Bootstrap 5** or **TailwindCSS 4** to handle page responsiveness and to quickly style your web pages.
-Use code below in the `<head>` section of your HTML to load the Bootstrap css framework.
+Use code below in the `<head>` section of your HTML to load the Bootstrap CSS framework.

 ```html
 <link href="https://cdn.jsdelivr.net/npm/bootstrap@5.3.8/dist/css/bootstrap.min.css" rel="stylesheet" crossorigin="anonymous"/>